rfahrn/fNIRS-project/README.md

-# fNIRS-project
+# BA-project fNIRS Data Analysis
-## BA-project fNIRS Data Analysis - Assessing the neuronal processing of degraded speech using fNIRS
+## Assessing the neuronal processing of degraded speech using fNIRS